Williams Pinball Controller

 The Williams Pinball Controller (WPC) is an arcade system board platform used for several pinball games designed by Williams and Midway (under the Bally name) between 1990 and early 1999.
 It is the successor to their earlier System 11 hardware (High Speed, Pin*Bot, Black Knight 2000).
 It was succeeded by Williams/Midway's Pinball 2000 platform, before Williams left the pinball business in October 1999.

+The WPC System was designed by Chuck Bleich, with its operating system, dubbed APPLE, developed by Larry DeMar.

 FunHouse (designed by Pat Lawlor) was the first production game to use WPC, although there are prototype Dr. Dude machines that use WPC.

 Hardware info

 WPC systems contain several separate printed circuit boards that are characterized by: